silaspe/maths/docs/rand.md

 .

 I hope you have a good Friday!
-My family is now on a road trip.
+My family is now on a road trip and the Final Exam problem set is out.

 .